OpenNews/opennews-website/_posts/2018-4-6-srccon-participation-howto.md

 This year we [updated up our tickets and session proposal process](/blog/srccon-five/) so we want to give you all the information you need to fill out our [call for participation form](https://srccon.org/participation/form/) and potentially join us in Minneapolis on June 28 & 29.

 So, quick recap.
-[This form](https://srccon.org/participation/form/) is the one place, __and your only chance to tell us all the ways you'd like to participate in SRCCON__, whether that be as an attendee or session facilitator.
+[This form](https://srccon.org/participation/form/) is the one place __and your only chance to tell us all the ways you'd like to participate in SRCCON__, whether that be as an attendee or session facilitator.
 Plus, it includes our [travel scholarship](https://srccon.org/scholarships) application.
 It's your one-stop shop to tell us what you'd like to bring to SRCCON, and what you want to take home.
 You have till Friday, April 13 at 11:59pm ET to fill in this form and we'll get back to you by the end of the month.

 We're really psyched to hear from you, so here's a question-by-question walkthrough of the form!